kimathinjoki/itcc_ai_advisor/README.md

 ## Prerequisites

-In order to use this repository, you will need to have the following setup in your computer.
+In order to use this repository locally, you will need to have the following setup in your computer.

 - <code>node v0.9.0+</code>
 - <code>npm 8.15.0+</code>

-## Project Setup

-To access this project on you local computer, follow the steps below
-* Open your terminal
-* Clone this repository:
-    - Run <code>git clone (git@github.com:MyDuka/MyDuka.git)</code>
-* Navigate into this repository
-    - <code>cd MyDuka</code>
-* Open Visual Studio Code:
-    - Run <code>code .</code>

 ## Technologies and Libraries Used